 - It can be disorganized to get picked up at airport

-- You do not have to explain to driver where you want to go
+- You don’t have to explain to driver where you want to go

-- It’s not easy for everyone to pick out, say, a Toyota Corolla or Honda Accord at quick glance – including the car’s color would be a nice addition to the app
+- It’s not easy for everyone to pick out, say, a gray Toyota Corolla or black Honda Accord at quick glance

 - The cliches about New York taxis are mostly true

 - If you don’t know how, hailing a cab on your own can be difficult